AxelStrange/HealChat/README.md

 ## Solutions
 * Increase the size of the dataset
 * Fine tune the model with a large number of epochs
+* By using RAG, we were able to get better responses from the model.